hellovenkat/marsh-mem-numba/README.md

-Libraries needed to be installed: numba gdal rasterio numpy
+Libraries needed to be installed: ## Heading 2
++numba
++gdal
++rasterio
++numpy

-Files description:
+Files description: ## Heading 2
 MEM_testing_170821_DEM5.py is the original file which is single threaded.
 MEM_testing_numba_DEM5.py is the file which uses multi-threading concept with Numba library to run the program.

-To run the original single-threaded program:
-From the terminal window and change to the local directory where the downloaded repository is and cd/marsh-mem-Numba.
+To run the original single-threaded program: ## Heading 2 From the terminal window and change to the local directory where the downloaded repository is and cd/marsh-mem-Numba.
 Now just run the command,
 `python MEM_testing_170821_DEM5.py`
 The default location for the output files is `current_directory/DEM5/single_threaded`

-To run the multi-threaded program(uses numba library):
-From the terminal window and change to the local directory where the downloaded repository is and cd/marsh-mem-Numba.
+To run the multi-threaded program(uses numba library): ## Heading 2 From the terminal window and change to the local directory where the downloaded repository is and cd/marsh-mem-Numba.
 Now just run the submit.sh file which has the command, `python MEM_testing_numba_DEM5.py`